evanx/ndeploy-bash/README.md

 ## ndeploy-bash

-This ephemeral microservice should `git clone` and `npm install` repos according to a Redis-based request:
+To celebrate a big week for `bash` with the Windows 10 announcement, we implement a ephemeral stateless microservice that will `git clone` and `npm install` repos according to a Redis-based request.

-- it performs a blocking pop on an Redis list for an incoming request
+- performs a blocking pop on an Redis list for an incoming request
 - request/response pairs are assigned a unique id by incrementing a Redis serial number
 - information is exchanged via Redis request/response hashes
 - an async response notification is published via a Redis list
-- the service must shutdown when its hashes key in Redis has expired (or was deleted)
-- we expire the service key in 120 seconds

-Since the routine timeout of the blocking pop command causes the script to exit, each service instance is clearly ephemeral.
-However it is stateless i.e. we can run as many concurrent instances as we wish.

-This service is not particularly useful for manual purposes.
-It is intended for the orchestration of a distributed system of microservices.
-Other orchestration services are planned, that require `ndeploy.` For an overview of these related services, see: https://github.com/evanx/mpush-redis/blob/master/related.md
+This service is intended for the orchestration of a distributed system of Redis-driven microservices, e.g. a distributed webserver as per https://github.com/evanx/mpush-redis/blob/master/related.md

+The maximum TTL of each instance is controlled via its service key e.g. which expires in 120 seconds.

+This service uses a similar Redis-based service lifecycle model as our `mpush-redis` Node service, described in: https://github.com/evanx/mpush-redis/blob/master/service.md.

+- its state is stored in a Redis "service key"
+- the service exits when that expires, or is deleted

 ### bash

 As an exercise, this service is implemented in `bash.` We improve its robustness by `set -e` i.e. by automatically exiting when any command "errors" i.e. returns nonzero.
-We can use `grep` to check Redis replies and exit if the reply is not as expected.
+We use `grep` to check Redis replies and exit if it is not as expected.

-Any number of redundant instances is supported.
-We might start a new service instance every minute via `crond.` Since its maximum TTL is 2 minutes, this ensures that at most two instances are running concurrently.
+Any number of concurrent redundant instances is supported.
+Typically we might start a new service instance every minute via `crond.` Since its maximum TTL is 2 minutes, this ensures that at most two instances are running concurrently.

 ### Status